CodeStory/fluent-http/README.md

 ### With Spring

-We support Spring injected bean in exactly the same manner as with guice. check the [SpringAdapter](https://github.com/CodeStory/fluent-http/blob/master/src/main/java/net/codestory/http/injection/SpringAdapter.java) class, which work the same way as its guice counterparts.
+We support Spring injected bean in exactly the same manner as with guice.
+Check the [SpringAdapter](https://github.com/CodeStory/fluent-http/blob/master/src/main/java/net/codestory/http/injection/SpringAdapter.java) class, which work the same way as its guice counterparts.

 Look at the [SpringAdapterTest](https://github.com/CodeStory/fluent-http/blob/master/src/test/java/net/codestory/http/injection/SpringAdapterTest.java) we wrote for a working example.